cozy/cozy-apps-registry/README.md

 Field          | Description
 ---------------|-------------------------------------------------------------
-name           | the name to display on the home slug           | the default slug that should never change (alpha-numeric lowercase) icon           | path to the icon for the home (path in the build) type           | type of application (`konnector` or `webapp`)
+name           | the name to display on the home name_prefix    | the prefix to display with the name slug           | the default slug that should never change (alpha-numeric lowercase) icon           | path to the icon for the home (path in the build) type           | type of application (`konnector` or `webapp`)